seikur0/PGO-mapscan-opt/README.md

   * '-s': scans, will quit after the specified number of scans, 1 for single scans
   * '-tos': use this argument to make all accounts accept the tos at the start (only needed once for new accounts)
   * '-v': use this to let it print the found pokemons in the console forever during iscan (without it, until 5 minutes after the map becomes live)
+  * '-d': aka dumb mode, will prevent it from changing to iscan mode. (learning file is still created)

 ## What to do with collected data
 * 'python collector.py' will upload the backed up spawn files and share them